 And Moelis’ Girotra believes this is an approach that women at the helm of corporate boards also need to adopt.
 “If you’ve joined the board as a woman, keep in mind that it’s more awkward for the men who are witnessing this paradigm shift.
 So, the onus is on us to take our board roles more seriously.
 Understand the business as it’s different from what you do, read your papers and contribute,” says the woman who serves on the boards of Ashok Leyland, Mindtree and Jio Payments Bank.

 While thinking of oneself as a professional first seems to be the cardinal rule put down by these women, Monga believes that there’s nothing wrong with leveraging your instincts as women.
 “As women, we tend to be more organised and certainly work with more empathy.
 Qualities that come in handy when you’re managing over 200 people day after day,” says the producer who’s produced 25 films and managed to secure a British Academy of Film and Televisions Awards nomination in 2015.

 They might have succeeded in disrupting the work environment in male bastions, but their work isn’t done yet.
 The next goal is empowering more women and the work is on in full force.
 Monga has a tip for female producers itching to make it big in the movies, “If you’re not from the industry, first find the right production house to work for and the right director, then grow your team and build your network.
 Be open to possibilities and never say no to a job because you find it beneath you.
 I did everything that came my way.”

-So, the next time you hear someone saying that your choice of profession is a male bastion and that may be at a disadvantage, you may want to remind yourself that if these women could do it, so can you.
+So, the next time you hear someone saying that the profession you chose is a male bastion and that may be a disadvantage, you may want to remind yourself that if these women could do it, so can you.